Employment

 Essential Duties and Responsibilities:

-- Completes other tasks as deemed appropriate by the Upper School administration.
+- Complete other tasks as deemed appropriate by the administration.

 Knowledge, Skills, and Abilities: